-4. Below the signature, the taxpayer and, if married filing joint, the spouse, is required to enter their state issued driver's license or state issued identification card number and a two digit state code identifying the state issuing the identification number.
+- Below the signature, the taxpayer and, if married filing joint, the spouse, is required to enter their state issued driver's license or state issued identification card number and a two digit state code identifying the state issuing the identification number.
 Also enter the expiration date of driver's license or state issued identification number.
 These identification numbers will be used as an additional level of verification to help protect your personal information from identity theft and fraudulent returns.
 If the taxpayer and, if married filing joint, the spouse does not have a current state issued driver's license or state issued identification card number, write "NONE" in the spaces provided.
-If this field is left blank, the Department considers the return incomplete.

-- 5. Below the signature(s), enter your phone number and email address. - 6.
-If you paid a preparer, the preparer must sign your return. - If your return shows tax due on line 38, complete the PIT-PV payment voucher. - 8.
+If the taxpayer and, if married filing joint, the spouse do not wish to provide a state issued driver's license or state issued identification card, write "DECLINED" in the spaces provided. - 5.
+Below the signature(s), enter your phone number and email address. - 6.
+If you paid a preparer, the preparer must sign your return. - 7.
+If your return shows tax due on line 38, complete the PIT-PV payment voucher. - 8.
 Assemble your return (and payment voucher if your return shows tax due) as shown for most efficient processing.